The eVTOL Industry. Are We Headed for Another OceanGate?

 Questionnaire:

 1. How has the motorcycle been maintained?
-Is there any maintenance records?
+Are there any maintenance records?

 2. What’s the VIN?
 (To check if it is clean or stolen)